Maverick7/mira-cognitive-arch/README.md

 # Output: Indexed 1500 conversations into 'data/mira_v3_index'
 ```

-### 2. Dream & Consolidate
+### 2. Dream & Consolidate (The "Consolidation" Phase)
-Run the **Dreaming Agent** to consolidate raw memories into a structured timeline and user profile.
-This extracts "Long-term Facts" and "Timeline Events" from your history.
+Raw RAG is noisy and token-heavy.
+Run the **Dreaming Agent** to compress thousands of interactions into a structured **Narrative & Profile**.

 ```bash
 # Run one-time memory consolidation
 python -m mira.core.dreaming --run-one-time
 ```

-Mira will now "know" you, your friends, and your life events without needing to search raw text every time.
+**Why this matters:**
+*   **Context Efficiency:** Instead of retrieving 50 random chunks, Mira loads a precise JSON profile of who you are.
+*   **Temporal Awareness:** It builds a chronological timeline of your life events, solving the "static memory" problem of traditional LLMs.
+*   **Next Frontier:** This is a step towards **Hierarchical Memory Networks**, where data is pattern-matched and condensed, not just retrieved.

 ## 🤝 Contribution
 Contributions are welcome!